schafezp/planet-fitness-baskin-robbins/README.md

 ![search for drupal settings](./imgs/drupalsettingssearch.png)

 I wasn't able to find anything for drupalSettings in the Files, so maybe it just happens to be loaded in memory?
+Typing the name of the variable into the chrome dev tools and pressing enter will show if this variable is defined.

 ![found drupal setting](./imgs/drupal_settings_console_unexpanded.png)

+Sure enough it is defined!
 Using the arrow the object can be expanded and it's state inspected.
 Note that we were trying to find the value of
 ```js
 drupalSettings.mapboxBlock.custom.jsonFilePath
 ```